daviderigamonti/Interpreting-LLMs/Resources/Week5/Resources.md

 - Experiment 1
     - Questions
         - Are transformer models able to learn a flip-flop language (FFL)?
-        - Is there any difference in results on FFL tasks between recurrent ad transformer architectures?
+        - Is there any difference in results on FFL tasks between recurrent and transformer architectures?
     - Conclusions
         - Transformers exhibit a long irregular tail of errors, such errors occur on both sparse and dense sequences.
 Further, a model’s out-of-distribution test error varies significantly between random seeds and even between iterations within the same training run.
         - LSTMs extrapolate perfectly.
 In stark contrast, with 20 times fewer training samples and iterations, a 1-layer recurrent model achieves 100% accuracy, on 100 out of 100 runs.
         - Larger LMs can correctly process FFLs, but not robustly.
 Beyond a certain scale, natural language models can learn to process FFLs from in-context demonstrations.
 However, this emergent capability is not robust: there exist rare read errors, whose probabilities amplify as the sequence length T grows.
     - Process
         - NLMs are trained to generate strings from $FFL(0.8)$ and probe whether the networks robustly learns the language.
-        - Although every valid flip-flop string is supported in this distribution, some sequences are far rarer than others; we measure tail behavior via probes of extrapolation, defined as out-of-distribution evaluations which amplify the probabilities of the rare sequences by sampling $>3\times10^5$ sequences from $FFL(0.98)$ as well as $FFL(0.1)$.
+        - Although every valid flip-flop string is supported in this distribution, some sequences are far rarer than others; tail behavior is measured via probes of extrapolation, defined as out-of-distribution evaluations which amplify the probabilities of the rare sequences by sampling $>3\times10^5$ sequences from $FFL(0.98)$ as well as $FFL(0.1)$.
     - Observations
         - By construction, language models experience degradation of accuracy with dependency length, however there exist accuracy problems for short and dense sequences.
         - A common drawback of soft attention is the excessive "softness" of the softmax function, however, even hard attention is able to confidently attend the wrong index, suggesting the existence of spurious local optima.